 Brazil, Government: Deleted

-We note that the WSIS Action lines have helped in building a common understanding of the desirability and constituting a sound framework for realizing the goal of globally interconnected inclusive Information and Knowledge Society
+We note that the WSIS Action Lines have helped in building a common understanding of the desirability and [constituting a sound ]framework for realizing the goal of globally interconnected inclusive Information Society.

-ISOC, Civil Society: We note that the WSIS Action lines have helped in building a common understanding of the desirability and constituting a sound framework for realizing the goal of globally interconnected inclusive Information and Knowledge Society (ies).
+ISOC, Civil Society: We note that the WSIS Action Lines have helped in building a common understanding of the desirability and [constituting a global and multistakeholder dialogue for realizing the goal of globally interconnected inclusive Information Society.

-Brazil, Government: We note that the WSIS Action Lines have helped in building a common understanding of the desirability and [constituting a sound ]framework for realizing the goal of globally interconnected inclusive Information Society.
+Brazil, Government: We note that the WSIS Action Lines have helped in building a common understanding for constituting sound frameworks for realizing a truly global interconnected and inclusive Information Society.

-UK, Government: We note that the WSIS Action Lines have helped in building a common understanding of the desirability and [constituting a sound ]framework for realizing the goal of globally interconnected inclusive Information Society.
+UK, Government: We note that the WSIS Action Lines have helped in building a common understanding of the desirability and framework for realizing the goal of globally interconnected inclusive Information Society.

 We recognize that this implementation framework based approach on the WSIS Action Lines has helped to draw attention to the crucial role that ICTs can play in realizing development goals, notably reducing poverty and promoting literacy.